Skip to main content

 Insecure traffic

-Please note that NFS traffic is unencrypted and can be tampered.
-For this reason, you must use NFS mounts only on secure private networks.
+NFS traffic is unencrypted and can be tampered.
+Use NFS mounts only on secure private networks.

 SSHFS